solenn-tl/tabulae-ontology/README.md

 * a script to populate the ontology with assertions from the land registry documents
 * a script to generate Turtle files for each SKOS Concet List.

+## Used vocabularies
+Following the recommandations of the W3C, this ontology reused concepts and properties of several pre-existant ontologies.
+It is also and extension of the PeGazUs ontology.
+* PeGazUs
+* Prov-O
+* RiC-O
+* Time

 ## Acknowledgements
 This work was supported by the IGN and the AID.

 ## To cite this work
-* Detail description of the Tabulae ontology and of the kg population algorithm for the land registry.
+* Detail description of the Tabulae ontology as well as the kg population algorithm for the land registry.
 ```
 @phdthesis{tual:tel-05603252,
   TITLE = {{Reconstitution automatique de la g{\'e}n{\'e}alogie des parcelles et des b{\^a}timents {\`a} partir de sources historiques}},